XMMS: History

-XMMS was originally written as X11Amp by Peter and Mikael Alm in November 1997.
-The player was made to resemble Winamp, which was first released in May that year.
-As such, XMMS has supported Winamp 2 "classic" skins since its release.
+XMMS was originally written as x11amp by Peter and Mikael Alm in November 1997.
+The player was made to resemble Winamp, which was first released in May that year. x11amp received Winamp skin support in version 0.7 on May 6, 1998.
 Though the original release was made under a license that did not provide any access to the program's source code, it is now released under the GPL-2.0-or-later.

-On June 10, 1999, 4Front Technologies decided to sponsor X11Amp development and the project was renamed to XMMS - the name being an acronym for X MultiMedia System.
+On June 10, 1999, 4Front Technologies decided to sponsor x11amp development and the project was renamed to XMMS - the name being an acronym for X MultiMedia System.
 Most XMMS users take this to mean "X11 MultiMedia System" or "X Window System MultiMedia System"; the official interpretation of the "X" is "Cross-platform".

 In 2002, Peter Alm initiated the XMMS2 project, aiming to produce a successor to XMMS using all new code and devoted solely to audio playback.